 What Is Paint Correction?

 Paint correction is the procedure of eliminating flaws in a vehicle’s finish and restoring it to a better-than-new condition.
-Swirl marks, automated car wash marring, fine scratches, water spots, etched bird droppings caused by poor washing techniques are examples of these flaws.
+Swirl marks, automated car wash marring, fine scratches, water spots, and etched bird droppings caused by poor washing techniques are examples of these flaws.

 Paint correction entails using equipment such as machine polishers and various polishes and graded pads.
 A fully corrected vehicle will show only accurate reflections when viewed in direct sunlight, with no swirl marks, scratches, or blemishes visible to the naked eye.